AShkolnik/tex-tectonic-setup/README.md

-# Tex Writing Setup
+# Tex Tectonic Setup

-This repository is bundling rust tools like tectonic and just with an example structure to enable academic writing out of the box.
+This repository is a setup configuration to making writing LaTeX documents easier.
+The idea is to use Tectonic together with Just to allow fast and deterministic out-of-the-box development in LaTeX.

 ## Installation